VagabondAzulien/VagabondAzulien.github.io/_drafts/halvar.md

 “Ages past, when myths were made, and magic was commonplace, the keepers of the runes used their powers to gift man with powerful weapons and armor and other trinkets.
 This sword is one such weapon.
 I know not its true name.
-My father told me it was called  Eljunvegr (Enduring Hope), as I have told you, but there is another name, lost to time.
+My father told me it was called  Eljunvegr, Enduring Hope, as I have told you, but there is another name, lost to time.
 These runes, they are more than just decoration, as you well know.
 Legend says, in the time of the great war, this sword was used by a great berserker of Odin.
-Odin’s ritual to save humanity would destroy any and all around him, and Odin commanded his men flee, to live.
+Odin’s ritual to save humanity would destroy any and all around him, and Odin commanded his men flee and live.
 This berserker refused the command of the god, and fought alone to protect the All Father, ensuring his victory.
 He fought with this sword, as you now will.”